 A property survey is used to determine exactly what the size of a property is and where its boundaries lie.
 This is important because often land that lies at the boundaries of a property could be contested.
 Changes in municipal laws could also have an effect on where the perimeter of your property lies.
 By getting a property survey done, you ensure that you know everything you need to know not just about the house itself, but also the land on which it stands.

 When the purchase of a home is initiated, the money that needs to change hands is put in an escrow account.
 This is a third party that holds on to the money and disperses it to the rightful parties once they’ve completed their contractual obligations.

 Make sure to choose an escrow company carefully.
 They’re going to handle a lot of your money so pick a service that is well-known in the area.
-If you’re new to the city or neighborhood, consult with your real estate agent before deciding on an escrow company.
+If you’re new to the city or neighborhood, consult with a local real estate agent before deciding on an escrow company.